Perevalov/qa_chatbots_exercises/Exercise_5/qanary_example/README.md

 ### Step 2

-Create basic component file structure:
+Create a basic component file structure:
 * Create a directory for your component `my_component` and change your working directory to it;
 * Create config file `app.conf` and specify the configuration parameters: